-Policy H2021 Affordable Housing
+Policy H21 Affordable Housing

-The Council will seek to secure up to 30% of new housing development as affordable housing as defined in the NPPF on sites of MM42 over 15 dwellings or 0.5 hectares.
+- A The Council will seek to secure up to 30% of new housing development as affordable housing as defined in the NPPF on sites of over 15 dwellings. - B Consideration will also be given to the:

-- Consideration will also be given to the: - i) The local housing market; - The viability of any proposed scheme which will be ii) assessed though through independent viability assessments; - iii) The tenure mix and dwelling type on the site will be agreed by the Council in consultation with the Council's Strategic Housing team having regard to the SHMA; based on the SHMA in conjunction with the Council; - iv) The phases of development that are being proposed. - MM42 C Rural exception sites that are kept in perpetuity as affordable housing. for local people that are kept in perpetuity, will be permitted adjoining existing Key Service Villages, Local Service Villages and FRural Villages, the settlements on small sites (less than 25 number of dwellings to be in regard to accordance with Policy H1 settlement hierarchy) as an exceptional circumstance to normal policy where: - The homes meet a clearly identified local need: i) - ii) the development provides a majority of affordable homes; - the need cannot reasonably be met within the iii) development limits of the village concerned or the submarket area the site falls within as detailed in the SHMA; and - the development is in a scale relative to the settlement size iv) and facilities available particularly public transport and does not have any unacceptable adverse impacts on the natural and built environment.
+- i) The local housing market; - ii) The viability of any proposed scheme which will be assessed through independent viability assessments; - iii) The tenure mix and dwelling type on the site will be based on the SHMA or other up to date housing evidence in con junction with the Council; - iv) The phases of development that are being proposed. - C Rural exception sites that are kept in perpetuity as affordable housing for local people, will be permitted adjoining existing Key Service Villages, Local Service Villages and Rural Villages, the number of dwellings to be in accordance with Policy H1 as an exceptional circumstance to normal policy where: - i) The homes meet a clearly identified local need; - ii) the development provides a majority of affordable homes; - iii) the need cannot reasonably be met within the development limits of the village concerned or the submarket area the site falls within as detailed in the SHMA; and - iv) the development is in a scale relative to the settlement size and facilities available particularly public transport and does not have any unacceptable adverse impacts on the natural and built environment. - subject to the affordable product being considered

-- 5.8278 n order that schemes are not rendered unviable the percentage that would be required in order to achieve the required amount of affordable housing over at least the next 5 years is not being sought as in most cases it would not be achievable.
+- 5.81 In order that schemes are not rendered unviable the percentage that would be required in order to achieve the required amount of affordable housing over at least the next 5 years is not being sought as in most cases it would not be achievable.
 However, there is optimism that the housing market will have seen some recovery towards the back of the plan period and therefore the target also needs to take account of this change.
-Therefore, the target in the policy is a starting point for negations and if it can be demonstrated that this target is not viable in agreement with the Council then a lower target would be used. - 5.8379The main evidence base for affordable housing is provided through the SHMA published in July 2013.
+Therefore, the target in the policy is a starting point for negations and if it can be demonstrated that this target is not viable in agreement with the Council then a lower target would be used. - 5.82 The main evidence base for affordable housing is provided through the SHMA published in July 2013.
 There are also Local Needs